alfredomartinezjr/wosostats/resources/definitions.md

 ![](http://i.imgur.com/evFeNMG.png)

-**Corner crosses** - `corner.crosses`, `cc`

-Crosses, a ball launched or driven from the left third or right third of the field into the box, that were also struck from within the attacking third.
-Log this in the play.type column for all types of corner crosses; that includes crosses from open play and set-pieces (free kicks, corner kicks, and throw-ins that are launched or driven into the box).

-**Deep crosses** - `deep.crosses`, `dc`
+**Crosses** - `Crosses`, `cr`

-Crosses, a ball launched or driven from the left third or right third of the field into the box, that were also struck from beyond the attacking third.
-Log this in the play.type column for all types of deep crosses; that includes crosses from open play and set-pieces (free kicks, corner kicks, and throw-ins that are launched or driven into the box).
+A ball launched or driven from the left wing or right wing of the field into the box.
+Log this in the play.type column for all types of crosses; that includes crosses from open play and set-pieces (free kicks, corner kicks, and throw-ins that are launched or driven into the box).

 **Switch** - `switch`, `s`

 A long, high ball to an intended recipient across the field.
+Often from an opposite wing to another, but sometimes also from the middle third of the field if the player launching the ball is close enough to the wing.

 **Launch balls** - `launch`, `lau`